jonnonz1/nz-statute-book/acts/public/1961/crimes-act-1961.md

     (ii) deny service to any authorised users.

 ### 251 Making, selling, or distributing or possessing software for committing crime
-(1) Every one is liable to imprisonment for a term not exceeding 2 years who invites any other person to acquire from him or her, or offers or exposes for sale or supply to any other person, or agrees to sell or supply or sells or supplies to any other person, or has in his or her possession for the purpose of sale or supply to any other person, any software or other information that would enable another person to access a computer system without authorisation—
-  (a) the sole or principal use of which he or she knows to be the commission of an offence; or (b) that he or she promotes as being useful for the commission of an offence (whether or not he or she also promotes it as being useful for any other purpose), knowing or being reckless as to whether it will be used for the commission of an offence.
-(2) Every one is liable to imprisonment for a term not exceeding 2 years who— (a) has in his or her possession any software or other information that would enable him or her to access a computer system without authorisation; and
-  (b) intends to use that software or other information to commit an offence.
+[Repealed]

 ### 252 Accessing computer system without authorisation
 (1) Every one is liable to imprisonment for a term not exceeding 2 years who intentionally accesses, directly or indirectly, any computer system without authorisation, knowing that he or she is not authorised to access that computer system, or being reckless as to whether or not he or she is authorised to access that computer system.
 (2) To avoid doubt, subsection (1) does not apply if a person who is authorised to access a computer system accesses that computer system for a purpose other than the one for which that person was given access.
 (3)

+### 253 Designing, writing, or adapting software for committing certain crimes
+(1) A person who designs, writes, or adapts software commits an offence if— (a) the resulting software would enable a person to commit an offence against section 249, 250, or 252; and (b) the person intends to use the resulting software (or intends any other person to use it) to commit an offence against section 249, 250, or 252.
+(2) A person who commits an offence against this section is liable to imprisonment for a term not exceeding 2 years.

+### 254 Dealing in or possessing software or other information for committing crime
+Offence: dealing in software or other information
+(1) A person who deals in software or other information commits an offence if the software or other information would enable another person to access a computer system without authorisation and at least 1 of the following applies:
+  (a) the person—
+    (i) promotes the software or other information as being useful for committing an offence (whether or not they also promote it as being useful for any other purpose); and
+    (ii) knows or is reckless as to whether it will be used to commit an offence:
+  (b) the person intends the software or other information to be used by any other person to commit an offence:
+  (c) the person knows that the sole or main use of the software or other information is to commit an offence.
+(2) A person deals in software or other information if the person— (a) invites any other person to acquire it from the person; or (b) offers or exposes it for sale or supply to any other person; or (c) agrees to sell or supply it to any other person; or (d) sells or supplies it to any other person; or
+  (e) possesses it for the purpose of sale or supply to any other person; or (f) procures it for use by any other person.
+Offence: possessing software or other information
+(3) A person commits an offence if the person—
+  (a) possesses any software or other information that would enable the person to access a computer system without authorisation; and
+  (b) intends to use that software or other information to commit an offence.
+Penalty
+(4) A person who commits an offence against this section is liable on conviction to imprisonment for a term not exceeding 2 years.

 ### 253 Qualified exemption to access without authorisation offence for New Zealand Security Intelligence Service
 [Repealed]